Shadow Liquid Staking Token (X33) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shadow Liquid Staking Token Historical Price

-According to the latest data gathered on Shadow Liquid Staking Token live price page, the current price of Shadow Liquid Staking Token is 32.52USD.
-The circulating supply of Shadow Liquid Staking Token(X33) is 510.15K X33 , giving it a market capitalization of $16.55M.
+According to the latest data gathered on Shadow Liquid Staking Token live price page, the current price of Shadow Liquid Staking Token is 36.74USD.
+The circulating supply of Shadow Liquid Staking Token(X33) is 468.65K X33 , giving it a market capitalization of $17.14M.

 The Shadow Liquid Staking Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of X33 based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.